DrupalLadder/GitHubForDrupalTeams/release-master/README.md

 Release Master
 =============

+---
-**As a release master I want to automate Drush Make builds with Build Manager, before deploying new stable releases to production.**
+### As a release master I want to automate Drush Make builds with Build Manager, before deploying new stable releases to production.
+---

 This chapter covers:
   * [Directory structure](release-master/directory-structure.html): An